alicia-lyu/MarginalSightline/README.md

 # Marginal Sightline

 The repository contains the source code for a website—Marginal Sightline.
+See http://marginal-sightline.herokuapp.com/.

 ## Copyright and License